farmera/sare_grant/introduction.md

 #### What Follows

 This report is organized into twelve sections.
-In each we describe in various ways the background and results of a two-year study on the feasibility of using different multi-spectral indices to predict the sucrose yield in a crop of sugar cane.
+In each we describe in various levels of detail both the background and results of a two-year study on the feasibility of using different multi-spectral indices to predict sucrose yield in a crop of sugar cane.

 1. __Introduction__